rudy4682/WigShop/README.md

 #### Shopify/lighthouse-ci-action

 We love fast websites!
-Which is why we created [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
+Which is why we use [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
 This runs a series of [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) audits for the home, product and collections pages on a store to ensure code that gets added doesn't degrade storefront performance over time.

 #### Shopify/theme-check-action

-Dawn runs [Theme Check](#Theme-Check) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).
+WigShop runs [Theme Check](#Theme-Check) on every commit via [Shopify/theme-check-action](https://github.com/Shopify/theme-check-action).

 ## Contributing

-Want to make commerce better for everyone by contributing to Dawn?
-We'd love your help!
-Please read our [contributing guide](https://github.com/Shopify/dawn/blob/main/.github/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build for Dawn.

-## Code of conduct

-All developers who wish to contribute through code or issues, please first read our [Code of Conduct](https://github.com/Shopify/dawn/blob/main/.github/CODE_OF_CONDUCT.md).
+Want to contribute to WigShop?
+Please contact Adams Computer & Network.

 ## Theme Store submission